What does a Air Traffic Control Specialist do?

 How to become a Air Traffic Control Specialist?

-Becoming an Air Traffic Control Specialist is a rewarding career choice.
-This job is crucial for ensuring the safety and efficiency of air travel.
-It involves guiding airplanes in the sky and on the ground.
-This role requires precision, focus, and quick decision-making skills.
-Follow these steps to start this exciting career.
+Becoming an Air Traffic Control Specialist is a rewarding career path.
+It involves guiding aircraft safely and efficiently.
+This job requires precision and strong decision-making skills.
+Follow these steps to start your journey in air traffic control.

 How long does it take to become a Air Traffic Control Specialist?